skycoin/User-Manuals/Checking the Genuineness of your Skycoin Hardware Wallet.md

 ## Step 1 - Connecting Your Skycoin Hardware Wallet

-To check for the genuineness, first, you have to connect the device to your USB port.
+As the first step, you have to connect the device to your USB port.

 <Optional photo Showing the connection of the device to USB port>